bencevans/hn/README.md

 # Hn

-TODO: Write a gem description
+A tiny gem to fetch Hacker News entries

 ## Installation